bicciatolab/FIERCE/README.md

 pip3 install velocyto==0.17.17 scvelo scikit-learn
 ```

-Since not all required R packages are provided by anaconda.org, some packages must be directly installed from the console, as described in [install packages in R](https://github.com/bicciatolab/FIERCE#install-packages-in-r).
+Since not all required R packages are provided by anaconda.org, some packages must be directly installed on the console, as described in [install packages in R](https://github.com/bicciatolab/FIERCE#install-packages-in-r).

 #### Install packages in R

-Thus, before installing `FIERCE`, users must open their R console and run the following code to install package's dependencies, which are deployed by CRAN, Bioconductor, and Github.
+Thus, before installing `FIERCE`, users must open their R console and run the following code to install package's dependencies, which are deployed by CRAN, Bioconductor and Github.

 ```r
 CRANdep <- c("spatstat.core","ranger","pbkrtest","Seurat", "SeuratObject", "BiocManager")